 While Zoom is free, the free version does come with limitations.
 If three or more people join the meeting, the meeting will be limited to no more than 40 minutes.
 (Note: As of March 17, 2020, Zoom has removed the 40-minute limitation due to the COVID-19 pandemic.
 All versions of Zoom, paid or licensed, will no longer have a time limit on minutes.)

 Paid versions are available, and IS can help you facilitate that purchase.
-Licenses cost $150/year.
+Visit PNW.EDU/ZOOM for more information.

 Zoom can run within a web browser but also offers a local client, similar to WebEx.
 Download the Zoom client.